accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the toggle controls on the screen (buttons with one or more states, for example, check boxes, radio button, *switch*{lang=en}).
+1. Locate the toggle controls on the screen (buttons with one or more states, for example, check boxes, radio button, switch).
 1. Verify that it is possible to determine the state of the control based on its presentation in the interface (for example, a change in shape when the control transitions from one state to another).
 1. Activate the **screen reader** and navigate to the control.
 1. Verify that the state of the control is rendered by the screen reader without having to interact with the control.